EvoCatalysis/evocatalysis.github.io/join/index.md

 # <i class="fas fa-hands-helping"></i>Join our team

 We are focused on assembling a diverse, inclusive, and interdisciplinary group of scientists.
-Wenjun is devoted to offering direct, practical training while gradually nurturing intellectual independence.
+Dr. Xie is devoted to offering direct, practical training while gradually nurturing intellectual independence.
 Mentorship is customized to suit the unique needs of each individual.

 {% include section.html %}